-- Ongoing Successful bi-annual distribution of student and employee sustainability culture survey.
-Assessment and results can be seen here: https://green.colostate.edu/assessment/. - Ongoing SOURCE, CSU Life, and Collegian articles written and published.
-Currently tagged as "Sustainability".
-More to be captured. - Summer 2020 Provided three "Sustainability at CSU" orientation sessions for interested incoming students and their families. - FY20 presented 14 "Sustainability 101 at CSU" sessions to campus audiences. - Fall 2019 Incorporate land acknowledgement question into student and employee sustainability culture survey. - Fall 2020 Developed a "Sustainability at CSU Handbook" for students (posted on websites). - Jan.
-2019 Created and began delivery of a monthly "Sustainability 101 at CSU" training and information session. - 2018 & 2019 Created three campus sustainability guides (posted at https://green.colostate.edu/campus-sustainability-guides/): Zero Waste Event Guide, Sustainable Tabling Guide, and the Sustainable Printing Guide

-- (Since) 2018 Initial success with engagement and integration of sustainability practices to "green" Ram Welcome. - (Since) 2017 Published two reports of student community service and volunteering participation in 2017 and 2019 for STARS 2.1 reports. - 2016 First created and distributed a student-focused (distributed by ASCSU), and employee-focused (distributed by IRR) campus sustainability surveys that demonstrate national best practices in assessing campus sustainability culture (as a separate survey from the Sustainability Literacy Assessment). - 2016 (and for subsequent STARS reports) Determined the % of Under Armor apparel with the university logo that meets Fair Labor Association, Workers Rights Consortium, or Fair-Trade certification.
+- FY20 presented 14 "Sustainability 101 at CSU" sessions to campus audiences. - Fall 2019 Incorporate land acknowledgement question into student and employee sustainability culture survey. - Fall 2020 Developed a "Daily Sustainability Planner" a sustainability handbook for CSU students posted on websites. - Jan.
+2019 2022 Created and began delivery of "Sustainability 101 at CSU" training and information session. - 2018 & 2019 Created three campus sustainability guides (posted at https://green.colostate.edu/campus-sustainability-guides/): Zero Waste Event Guide, Sustainable Tabling Guide, and the Sustainable Printing Guide. - (Since) 2018 Initial success with engagement and integration of sustainability practices to "green" Ram Welcome. - (Since) 2017 Published two reports of student community service and volunteering participation in 2017 and 2019 for STARS 2.1 reports. - 2016 First created and distributed a student-focused (distributed by ASCSU), and employee-focused (distributed by IRR) campus sustainability surveys that demonstrate national best practices in assessing campus sustainability culture (as a separate survey from the Sustainability Literacy Assessment). - 2016 (and for subsequent STARS reports) Determined the % of Under Armor apparel with the university logo that meets Fair Labor Association, Workers Rights Consortium, or Fair-Trade certification.